-Styles are used in Flare projects to control the look and feel of your documentation, and keep the content separate from its presentation.
-Most of the styling is based on Cascading stylesheets (CSS), which is an international standard for formatting web content, developed by the World Wide Web Consortium (or W3C).
+Styles are used to control the look and feel of your documentation, and keep the content separate from its presentation.
+The styling is based on Cascading stylesheets (CSS), which is an international standard for formatting web content, developed by the World Wide Web Consortium (or W3C).
 See About Styles and Stylesheets.

 Note: Local formatting is a way to change the look and feel of content directly so that the changes are applied only to that specific content (as opposed to applying the changes

 A master page lets you apply certain content and elements (e.g., text, images, breadcrumbs, menus, toolbars, search bars) automatically to multiple topics in the output.
 A master page is primarily used in online outputs, but it can be used in Word output as well.
 For Word output, a master page lets you determine page specifications (such as size or orientation) and to apply certain content (e.g., header text or page numbers) to many topics in a manual.
 For print-based outputs other than Word, page layouts are used instead of master pages.
 See About Master Pages.